Have the Best Day Ever at Caledonia Lakeside Park

 They will enjoy the play structure and would most likely be attracted to the lakefront.
 You’ll want to keep a close eye on them at the lake (swimming isn’t allowed).

-• It’s great for sledding in the winter.
+- Its hills make a great place for sledding in the winter.

 Have Tips About Caledonia Lakeside Park?